 Adding tasks is quick: just use the + button to use natural language processing, or click-and-drag the time you want to allot.
 And there are five main views for seeing your appointments: daily, weekly, monthly, annual, and list.
 Syncing is handled using the default calendars and iCloud, or you can add accounts from Google, Yahoo, Fruux, Fastmail, Office 365, Outlook, CalDAV, and Exchange.
 It can also sync with Todoist, Zoom, GoTo Meeting, and Webex.

-It's a lot of flexibility.
-The only downside is the price point, but it might be worth it for you if you're looking for the most customizable calendar for Mac.
+BusyCal packs in a lot of flexibility.
+The only downsides are the price point and, ironically given the name, the app can feel a bit busy.
+Still, it might well be worth it for you if you're looking for the most customizable calendar for Mac.
 It's also nice to see an app that isn't using subscription pricing.

 The best-designed calendar app for Mac